cal-itp/data-infra/airflow/README.md

 The logs are stored locally in the `logs` folder.
 You should be unable to add files here but it is gitkeep'ed so that it is avaliable when testing and debugging.

-Finally, Airflow plugins can be found in `plugins`; this includes general utility functions as well as custom operator definitions.
+Finally, Airflow plugins can be found in `plugins`; this includes general utility functions as well as custom [operator](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/operators.html) definitions.

 ## Developing Locally

-This project is developed using docker and docker-compose.
-Before getting started, please make sure you have installed both on your system.
+This project is developed using Docker and docker-compose.
+Before getting started, please make sure you have [installed Docker on your system](https://docs.docker.com/get-docker/).

 First, if you're on linux, you'll need to make sure that the UID and GID of the container match, to do so, run